 This engaging and practical volume looks at discourse strategies and how they can be used to facilitate and enhance science teaching and learning within the classroom context, offering a synthesis of research on classroom discourse in science education as well as practical discourse strategies that...

-Edited By Elizabeth A. Davis, Carla Zembal-Saul, Sylvie M. Kademian
+By Elizabeth A. Davis, Carla Zembal-Saul, Sylvie M. Kademian

 Grounded in empirical research, this book offers concrete pathways to direct attention towards elementary science teaching that privileges sensemaking, rather than isolated activities and vocabulary.
 Outlining a clear vision for this shift using research-backed tools, pedagogies, and practices to ...

-Edited By Christine V. McDonald, Fouad Abd-El-Khalick
+By Christine McDonald, Fouad Abd-El-Khalick

 May 07, 2019